FUNCTIONAL REHABILITATION AND EXERCISE PROGRAMS

 Hamilton

-Gary studied at the University of Johannesburg and University of Witwatersrand, Johannesburg South Africa.
-He founded and was the principle Biokineticist of his own private practice for 8 years, working with professional athletes, musculoskeletal injury rehabilitation, neuromuscular rehabilitation and exercise for chronic diseases.
+Gary completed his undergraduate degree at the University of Johannesburg in 2008 and his postgraduate studies at the University of the Witwatersrand in 2010.
+He founded and led his own private biokinetics practice for eight years, specializing in professional athletes, musculoskeletal injury rehabilitation, neuromuscular rehabilitation, and exercise programs for managing chronic diseases.

 Gracie Costa